microsoft/vscode-docs/docs/extensionAPI/language-support.md

 >**Basic**
 >
 >Return all color references in the document.
-Provide color presentations for the color formats supported (e.g. rgb(...), hsl(...)).
+Provide color presentations for the color formats supported (for example rgb(...), hsl(...)).

 >**Advanced**
 >
 >Nothing additional.